DavideGianatti/GalaxyClassification/README.md

 ## Galaxy Classification

-This project contains scripts for training and testing machine learning models for the classification of galaxies based on their morphology (elliptical or spiral), including low-level features, Multilayer Perceptron (MLP), and signal detection using k-means clustering.
+This project provides scripts for training and testing machine learning models to classify galaxies based on their morphology, distinguishing between elliptical and spiral galaxies.
+The project includes methods for extracting low-level features, implementing a Multilayer Perceptron (MLP) for image classification, and using k-means clustering for signal detection.
 The project leverages a simple custom machine learning library implemented in Python.

 ### Project Structure